 |Here, the data bus controls the whole memory.||In the case of secondary memory, it needs input-output channels.|

 Primary Memory is costly, and you can get it available in a limited size on a computer.
-While secondary Memory is much cheaper than the primary Memory, and it is present in bulk on the computer.
+While secondary Memory is much cheaper than primary memory, it is present in bulk on the computer.
 A computer can even work without secondary Memory, but it can’t work without primary Memory.

-FAQS on Difference between primary memory and secondary memory
+FAQS on the Difference between primary memory and secondary memory

 Question – What is the distinction among RAM and ROM?